 Treatment for Addiction

 If you or someone you know is struggling with addiction, it is important to seek help.
 Florida House is equipped and prepared to assist in any way that we can.
 We offer a wide array of treatment techniques and consultation services that customize recovery specifically to suit an individual’s needs.
 Whether it is behavioral addiction or drug addiction, anything that begins to negatively impact one’s life and cannot be stopped is an issue that demands immediate attention.
 Addiction is often accompanied by withdrawal and the process can be facilitated by us.
-Please contact Florida House to speak with someone from our team of trained professionals at (844) 299-0618.
+Please contact FHE Health to speak with someone from our team of trained professionals at (844) 299-0618.